hesreallyhim/my-pgp-inbox/GPG-GUIDE.md

 Download and install [GPG Suite](https://gpgtools.org/).
 This extremely reliable and convenient application gives you GPG tools, a visual key manager, and Keychain integration so macOS remembers your passphrase.

+>[!Tip]
+GPG Keychain enables a _very_ frictionless PGP experience - most standard operations can be done straight from the Quick Actions menu.

 ## Step 2: Create Your Key

-1. Open **GPG Keychain** (installed with GPG Suite)
+1. Open **GPG Keychain** (installed with [GPG Suite](https://gpgtools.org/))
 2. Click **New** in the top-left
 3. Enter your name and email address
 4. Choose a strong passphrase and click **Generate Key**

 >[!Note]
 >Your email will be visible on your public key and in your commits.
-If this concerns you, use a dedicated email address solely for GitHub activity, or simply use GitHub's `noreply` private email address for your account when creating your key.
+If this concerns you, use a dedicated email address solely for GitHub activity (or simply use your GitHub `noreply` address, but note that this enables commit-signing, but not private two-way communications).

 ## Step 3: Add Your Key to GitHub